Hanwell railway station: History

 The south entrance was closed in the 1970s, but reopened in December 2014 with funding from Ealing Council and Transport for London.

 As part of the Crossrail project, Hanwell station gained step-free access via lifts from platform to ticket office level in early 2020.

 Description

 The station is sited a short distance east of the Grade I listed Wharncliffe Viaduct.

-Some of the original station nameboards with the pre-1974 name Hanwell and Elthorne are still on the platforms (as seen in the photo on the left).
+Some of the original station nameboards with the pre-1974 name Hanwell and Elthorne are still on the platforms.